But that’s not what he finds when he looks outside.

 “Would Ashley Allisonn know already?”

 “I’m not sure.
 The thing is, I want to delay it as long as possible.
 So maybe it’ll be best if I wait until we receive our certified copies of the death certificate.
-Then I’ll tell Adam what’s listed as the cause of death if it’s not death by drowning.”
+Then I’ll tell Adam what’s listed as the cause of death, even if it’s not listed as death by drowning.”

 “That’s good.
 You’re showing Adam that you feel he’s mature enough to learn the truth about his mother’s death.
 I think that’s important because of your relationship.